(A) Patient profiles, prospective drug utilization review, and patient counseling

 (j) Clinical abuse/misuse.

-(2) The "Drug Utilization Review (DUR) board," defined in paragraph (C) of this rule, shall, in compliance with section 1927 of the Social Security Act, 42 U.S.C.
-1396r-8, review and recommend criteria used for retrospective drug utilization using predetermined standards consistent with, but not limited to, any of the following:
+(2) The "Drug Utilization Review (DUR) board," defined in paragraph (C) of this rule, shall, in compliance with 42 U.S.C.
+1396r-8(June 13, 2013), review and recommend criteria used for retrospective drug utilization using predetermined standards consistent with, but not limited to, any of the following:

 (a) American hospital formulary service drug information;